w3c/wcag-act-rules/content/rules/9bd38c/proposed.md

 - **accessible words**: each [visual reference word][] in the test target is included in the [accessible name][] of the identified content; or
 - **no instruction**: the test target does not give instructions about it through the use of any of the [visual reference words][].

-## Assumptions

-This rule assumes that [visual reference words][] are forms of information conveyed through visual presentation.
-Therefore, failing this rule fails [Success Criterion 1.3.3 Sensory Characteristics][sc133].
-Visual presentation is not limited to CSS and includes images such as the image of a circle with text.

-## Accessibility Support

-There are no accessibility support issues known.

 ## Background

 [Visual reference words][] that can be interpreted with the non-sensory meaning include, in English, expressions like "right after this" where "right" is a [visual reference word][] used with the meaning "immediately"; or words like "below" that is often used with the meaning "further in reading order".